Nemocas/AbstractAlgebra.jl/docs/src/polynomial_rings.md

 Polynomial rings should be made unique on the system by caching parent objects (unless an optional `cache` parameter is set to `false`).
-Polynomial rings should at least be distinguished based on their base (coefficient) ring.
-But if they have the same base ring and symbol (for their variable/generator), they should certainly have the same parent object.
+Polynomial rings should at least be distinguished based on their coefficient ring.
+But if they have the same coefficient ring and symbol (for their variable/generator), they should certainly have the same parent object.